tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 We could also consider support for both Task-level and Step-level resource requirements if the requirements are for different types of compute resources (for example, specifying CPU request at the Step level and memory request at the Task level).
 However, this functionality will not be supported by the initial implementation of this proposal; it can be added later if desired.

+Lastly, we can consider adding a `Resources` field to Task if there is a clear use case for it.

 ## Examples